civicrm/civicrm-user-guide/docs/the-user-interface/searching-url-support.md

 The parameters that are accepted by CiviCRM has been changing across versions.
 However, we have been standardising our approach and the parameters documented here have been added in a standardised manner and can be expected to work going forwards.
 Testing has been done on 5.20 & 5.21 but some of these parameters are available in earlier versions.

 To construct a parameterised url you need to

-1) ensure the URL contains 'reset=1&force=1' (after the question mark)
+1. ensure the URL contains 'reset=1&force=1' (after the question mark)
-2) add additional supported parameters.
+2. add additional supported parameters.

-!!! note "Date/Time Parameters
+!!! note "Date/Time Parameters"
     Date/time parameters require that, either, the time component is omitted entirely `20200101` or specified with a full **six digit** time `20200101235959`

 So, for example, in 5.20 the following URL works on Drupal *(with Clean URL support)* to find contributions made by a person with a name like `Bob`, a contribution source like `dad` made on or before `01 Jan 2018`